 Today people are watching even more video content across multiple devices so using video content in your inbound marketing efforts can be really powerful as you can tailor messaging in a way users love to consume.

-The case for creating video content
+The case for video content marketing

 In understanding the importance of video content marketing to your brand, let’s open up with a graph:

 And now let’s review a few key statistics:

 - 55% of people consume video content thoroughly – the highest percentage of any media.
 (HubSpot, 2016)

 - Product videos can increase purchases by 144%.
 (Neil Patel, 2017)